RC Grivița București

 RC Grivița București is a Romanian rugby union club currently playing in the Liga Națională de Rugby.
 They have won the Liga Națională de Rugby 12 times and the European Rugby Champions Cup in 1964.

 History

 Grivița Rugby Club is a Romanian rugby team with a storied history spanning over 80 years.
 It holds a prominent place among the most distinguished rugby teams in Romanian history.
-Throughout its existence, the club has been associated with some of the most illustrious figures in Romanian rugby, including renowned players such as Gheorghe Pârcălăbescu, Constantin Titi Cocor, Dumitru "Bombi" Zamfir, Viorel Morariu, Mihai Wusek, Mihai Tibuleac, Valeriu Irimescu, Costel Stănescu, Radu Demian, Constantin Dinu, Cornel Scarlat, and many other luminaries who have significantly contributed to the sport's growth in Romania.
+Throughout its existence, the club has been associated with some of the most well known players in Romanian rugby, including renowned players such as Gheorghe Pârcălăbescu, Constantin Titi Cocor, Dumitru "Bombi" Zamfir, Viorel Morariu, Mihai Wusek, Mihai Tibuleac, Valeriu Irimescu, Costel Stănescu, Radu Demian, Constantin Dinu, Cornel Scarlat, and many other players who have significantly contributed to the sport's growth in Romania.
 Notably, these players often formed the nucleus of the Romanian national rugby team during its periods of prominence.